oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

 SYCL enables portable heterogeneous computing on a wide range of accelerators.
 Consequently, it is possible to use oneMKL Interfaces with accelerators not anticipated by the oneMKL Interfaces team.
-This can be enabled using the ``-DENABLE_GENERIC_DEVICE=ON`` option.
-However, this is not a supported configuration.

 For generic SYCL devices, only the portBLAS backend is enabled.
 The user must set the appropriate ``-fsycl-targets`` for their device, and also any